Skip to main content

 In this model, the probability p of solving a question falls between 0 and 1.
 A higher difficulty parameter b lowers the probability of success, while a higher ability θ raises it.
 Questions with a larger discrimination a have a more gradual score curve as ability θ increases, meaning such questions differentiate performance across a wider range of ability levels.

-In the left figure below, we plot the scores of various models at each evaluation time; models from the same family are connected by lines of the same color.
+In the figure below, we plotted the scores of various models at each evaluation time; models from the same family are connected by lines of the same color.
 The raw leaderboard is excellent for showing models’ rankings at each evaluation point, but because questions change, a model’s scores at different times are not directly comparable.

 However, when we use IRT to estimate an ability score for each model at each point in time, we can clearly see the continuous improvement trends in model capabilities.
 For example, we observed a rapid jump in ability for Google’s Gemini model after October 2024, and two noticeable performance boosts corresponding to the releases of DeepSeek versions r1 and v2.